-Symptoms to look for in ante and postnatal depression might include (but are not limited to):
+Some of the symptoms to look for in ante and postnatal depression are listed below:

 How you might feel: